mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 kms_u.c  kms_u.h (untrusted)
 ```

-And these what we call the proxy files that define the memory management and all the ecall/ocall imports that we've made earlier.
+And these what we call the proxy files that define all the ecall/ocall imported and those that we write on the EDL file.

+In the next chapter, we will begin to write the HTTPS server and our KMS, and launching finally the enclave with it.
+We then will be trying to make some requests to test our KMS.
+And finally, we'll overview what we still lack and what can we improve to make it more safe and robust.